 The bridge piers were, however, already built.
 What could be done with them?
 They were too heavy to move, and too expensive to simply destroy.
 Project managers decided to leave them where they stood.
 Maybe they thought the canal project would resume sometime in the future and the piers could still be used.

-The Cross Florida Barge Canal did resurface in later decades, but the Santos Bridge remained untouched.
+The Cross Florida Ship Canal, renamed the Cross Florida Barge Canal, did resurface in later decades, but the Santos Bridge remained untouched.
 When U.S. 27/301/441 was widened, the road planners simply bypassed the enormous bridge piers and allowed the space they occupied to grow up naturally.
 The Cross Florida Greenway now passes through the area, and the old bridge piers are a side attraction for visiting hikers and mountain bikers.
 The nearby trailhead is called Santos in honor of the community that once prospered there.

 The Stonehenge-esque structures at Santos are merely one of many mysterious monuments to the past hiding in plain sight in Florida.
 What mysterious historical structures are located in your community?
 Search the Florida Photographic Collection to see if we have photos of them, or consider donating a photo by contacting us.

 If your boss tells you she’s off to a meeting in Jacksonville, no one blinks an eye.
 A cousin heading to Key West?
 Maybe a bit of envy and best wishes for a pleasant suntan.
 But when someone says they’re off to Two Egg, Florida, there’s bound to be a either a giggle or a look of pure confusion.